Compact moduli spaces for slope-semistable sheaves: Geometry of the moduli space

 \subsection{Comparing $M^{\mu ss}$ with the Gieseker-Maruyama moduli space}

 Up to this point, we have considered multipolarisations $(H_1, \ldots, H_{n-1})$ made up of possibly different ample line bundles $H_i$.
-In this section, we investigate the special case where

-In this setup, a compactification of the space of $H$-slope-stable vector bundles has long been known to exist, the so-called \emph{Gieseker-Maruyama moduli space}, see \cite{Gieseker}, \cite{Maruyama}, \cite{Simpson}, and also \cite[Chap.~4]{HL}.
-A sheaf satisfying the corresponding (semi)stability condition \cite[Def.~1.2.4]{HL} will be called \emph{Gieseker-(semi)stable}.
-In the present section, we will compare the Gieseker-Maruyama moduli space with our newly constructed moduli space $M^{\mu ss}$.
-During this investigation, we will repeatedly use the basic relation \begin{prop}[Comparing $M^{Gss}$ and $M^{\mu ss}$] Let $X$ be a projective manifold of dimension $n$ with ample line bundle $H$, let $M^{\mu ss} = M^{\mu ss}(c, \Lambda)$ be the moduli space of $\mu_H$-semistable sheaves with Chern classes given by $c \in K(X)_{num}$ and with fixed determinant line bundle $\Lambda$, and let $M^{Gss} = M^{Gss}(c, \Lambda)$ be the Gieseker-Maruyama moduli space for sheaves with the same invariants.
+In this section, we investigate the special case where In this setup, a compactification of the space of $H$-slope-stable vector bundles has long been known to exist, the so-called \emph{Gieseker-Maruyama moduli space}, see \cite[Chap.~4]{HL} and the references given there.
+The following result compares this Gieseker-Maruyama moduli space with our newly constructed moduli space $M^{\mu ss}$. \begin{prop}[Comparing $M^{Gss}$ and $M^{\mu ss}$] Let $X$ be a projective manifold of dimension $n$ with ample line bundle $H$, let $M^{\mu ss} = M^{\mu ss}(c, \Lambda)$ be the moduli space of $\mu_H$-semistable sheaves with Chern classes given by $c \in K(X)_{num}$ and fixed determinant line bundle $\Lambda$, and let $M^{Gss} = M^{Gss}(c, \Lambda)$ be the Gieseker-Maruyama moduli space for sheaves with the same invariants.
 Then, the following holds. \begin{enumerate} \item There exist a line bundle $\lambda_{M^{Gss}}\bigl(u(c)\bigr)$ on $M^{Gss}$, unique up to isomorphism, such that for every flat family $\mathscr{E}$ of Gieseker-semistable sheaves parametrised by a scheme $Z$, with associated classifying morphism $\Psi_\mathscr{E}\colon Z \to M^{Gss}$, we have

 In the presence of group actions on $Z$ and $\mathscr{E}$, the previous isomorphism is an isomorphism of linearised line bundles.

 We will denote the pullback of the line bundle $\lambda_{M^{Gss}}\bigl(u(c)\bigr)$ to the weak normalisation $(M^{Gss})^{wn}$ by $\overline{\mathscr{L}}_{n-1}$. \item The line bundle $\overline{\mathscr{L}}_{n-1}$ is semiample.
 We set and we denote the natural morphism from $(M^{Gss})^{wn}$ to $M^{Gss}_{n-1}$ by $\Phi^{Gss}_{n-1}$. \item If $N \in \mathbb{N}^+$ is as in the Main Theorem, and $S$ is as defined in \eqref{eq:Sdefined} above, the restriction of the universal family $\mathscr{F}$ from $S$ to to the open subset $S^{Gss}\definiere \{s \in S \mid \mathscr{F}_s \text{ is Gieseker-semistable}\}$ induces a morphism $\overline \Phi\colon(M^{Gss})^{wn} \to M^{\mu ss}$ such that